Garrotxa

-Garrotxa ([ɡəˈrɔtʃə]) is a comarca (county) in Girona, Catalonia, Spain.
+Garrotxa ([ɡəˈrɔtʃə]) is a comarca (county) in the Girona region, Catalonia, Spain.
 Its population in 2016 was 55,999, more than half of them in the capital city of Olot.
 It is roughly equivalent to the historical County of Besalú.

 Geography

 Garrotxa borders the comarques of Ripollès, Osona, Selva, Gironès, Pla de l'Estany, Alt Empordà, and Vallespir.
 It includes the upper basin of the River Fluvià and the headwaters of the rivers Muga, Amer and Llémena.

 From both the human point of view and that of physical geography, the comarca has a clear division into two subcomarques.
 Extending north from the valley of the Fluvià, is Alta Garrotxa (Upper Garrotxa), while the southern part is sometimes called the comarca of Olot, after the capital city.

 The Fluvià flows toward the Mediterranean, and has a relatively small flow of water (1.07 m³/s at Olot).

 The high humidity of Garrotxa contrasts with that of the neighboring comarques.
 Annual rainfall is over 1000 mm (about 40 inches).
 It is said that "Si no plou a Olot, no plou enlloc" ("if it's not raining in Olot, it is not raining anywhere.").
 Winter temperatures hover around freezing; in August, temperatures average 27.7 °C (about 80 °F).
 Thermal inversions are relatively common; Alta Garrotxa and Puigsacalm, particularly, have more of a mountain climate, with snowfall figuring more prominently.

 Vegetation varies with the climate.
 Alta Garrotxa and the east part of the comarca have typically Mediterranean climate and vegetation; the rest has a sub-Mediterranean climate, tending toward an Atlantic climate in the most humid areas.